The Impending Crisis of the South: Condemnation of slavery

 The book condemned slavery, but "not with reference, except in a very slight degree, to its humanitarian or religious aspects," which had already been dealt with at length by Northern writers.
 Instead, Helper criticized slavery on economic grounds, appealing to whites' rational self-interest, rather than "any special friendliness or sympathy for the blacks."
-Helper claimed that slavery hurt the Southern economy by preventing economic development and industrialization, and that it was the main reason why the South had fallen far behind the North, both economically and demographically.
-Helper tried to speak on behalf of the majority of Southern whites, poor or of moderate means — the plain folk of the Old South — whom he claimed were oppressed by a small aristocracy of wealthy slave owners.
+Helper claimed that slavery hurt the Southern economy by preventing economic development and industrialization and that it was the main reason why the South had fallen far behind the North, both economically and demographically.
+Helper tried to speak on behalf of the majority of Southern whites, poor or of moderate means — the plain folk of the Old South — who he claimed were oppressed by a small aristocracy of wealthy slave owners.

 Helper's tone was aggressive: "Freesoilers and abolitionists are the only true friends of the South; slaveholders and slave-breeders are downright enemies of their own section.
-Anti-slavery men are working for the Union and for the good of the whole world; proslavery men are working for the disunion of the States, and for the good of nothing except themselves."
+Anti-slavery men are working for the Union and the good of the whole world; proslavery men are working for the disunion of the States, and the good of nothing except themselves."

 The poverty of the slaveholding South

-According to a published summary of the book, the South, under slavery, is not doing well economically.
-Massachusetts produces sixteen bushels of wheat to the acre, while Virginia produces only seven.
-Iowa produces thirty-six bushels of oats to the acre; Mississippi produces only twelve.
+According to a published summary of the book, the South, despite slavery, was not doing well economically.
+Massachusetts produced sixteen bushels of wheat per acre, while Virginia produced only seven.
+Iowa produced thirty-six bushels of oats to the acre; Mississippi produced only twelve.
 In 1790, at the time of the first census, the population of New York was 340,000 and that of Virginia 748,000; in 1850 the population of New York was 3,097,000, while that of Virginia was 1,421,000.
 Land in the North sells for much more than land in the South.
 These are only a few examples of the many statistics of this sort in the book.
-Many draw on the U.S. Census, or other "confessedly authentic, and for the most part official, sources of information."
+Many draw on the U.S. Census or other "confessedly authentic, and for the most part official, sources of information."